Todorovic and Pepperdine host Gonzaga

 Spokane, Washington; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Pepperdine visits Gonzaga after Stefan Todorovic scored 24 points in Pepperdine’s 88-81 win over the San Diego Toreros.
+BOTTOM LINE: Pepperdine faces Gonzaga after Stefan Todorovic scored 24 points in Pepperdine’s 88-81 victory against the San Diego Toreros.

-The Bulldogs have gone 11-1 at home.
-Gonzaga is second in college basketball averaging 87.2 points and is shooting 49.6% from the field.
+The Bulldogs have gone 11-1 in home games.
+Gonzaga is 17-0 in games decided by 10 or more points.

-The Waves are 4-9 in WCC play.
-Pepperdine gives up 74.0 points to opponents and has been outscored by 1.1 points per game.
+The Waves have gone 4-9 against WCC opponents.
+Pepperdine is 0-2 in one-possession games.

-Gonzaga averages 87.2 points, 13.2 more per game than the 74.0 Pepperdine allows.
-Pepperdine averages 6.7 made 3-pointers per game this season, 0.8 fewer makes per game than Gonzaga gives up.
+Gonzaga’s average of 7.6 made 3-pointers per game this season is just 0.1 fewer made shots on average than the 7.7 per game Pepperdine gives up.
+Pepperdine has shot at a 44.6% rate from the field this season, 3.0 percentage points greater than the 41.6% shooting opponents of Gonzaga have averaged.

-TOP PERFORMERS: Graham Ike is averaging 17.1 points and 7.3 rebounds for the Bulldogs.
-Khalif Battle is averaging 11.9 points over the last 10 games.
+TOP PERFORMERS: Nolan Hickman is shooting 43.6% from beyond the arc with 2.2 made 3-pointers per game for the Bulldogs, while averaging 10.3 points.
+Graham Ike is averaging 18.2 points and eight rebounds over the last 10 games.

-Todorovic is shooting 45.8% and averaging 19.0 points for the Waves.
-Dovydas Butka is averaging 11.4 points over the last 10 games.
+Todorovic is scoring 19.0 points per game and averaging 6.0 rebounds for the Waves.
+Dovydas Butka is averaging 11.4 points and 5.6 rebounds over the last 10 games.

 LAST 10 GAMES: Bulldogs: 7-3, averaging 86.9 points, 33.6 rebounds, 20.7 assists, 7.2 steals and 2.9 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 73.0 points per game.